Bulevar kralja Aleksandra: Antiquity

 Location of the boulevard was always important for the traffic.
 In Roman period, it was a starting section of the 924 kilometers long Via Militaris, which connected Singidunum, predecessor of Belgrade, and Constantinople, and in more local terms, Singidunum with fortresses and settlements along the Danube border of the Roman Empire, like Viminacium.
 Built in the 1st century AD, the road was six meters wide, with rows of shops, forges and arsenals, while Romans were buried along the road in stone sarcophagi.
 Archeological remnants of the Roman road can still be seen below the “Depo”, former depot of the city’s public transportation company.
 Majority of boulevard's course is part of the “Ancient Singidunum” archeological locality.

 Singidunum's castrum occupied part of today's Belgrade Fortress, but the civilian zone spread from the Kralja Petra Street, over the both Sava and Danube slopes, till Kosančićev Venac, extending in a series of necropolises from Republic Square, along the Bulevar kralja Aleksandra all the way to the Mali Mokri Lug.
 During almost every construction downtown where digging is involved, more remains are being discovered.
 In 2007, on the location of the former kafana Tri lista duvana at the corner of Bulevar Kralja Aleksandra and Kneza Miloša Street, several necropolises were found.
 Just across, in Pioneers Park, there is Archaeological Site Pionirski Park.
 When the underground garage was dug, 19 tombs were discovered.
 The entire Singidunum was surrounded by vast necropolises and the main and the largest ones stretched along today's boulevard, where numerous graves, grave steles and sacrificial altars were discovered.

 Later history

-In Ottoman period, Turks built a major cemetery in the lower part of the modern boulevard, spreading from Batal mosque (location of the modern House of the National Assembly of Serbia) to Tašmajdan.
+In Ottoman period, Turks built a major cemetery in the lower part of the modern boulevard, spreading from Batal mosque (location of the modern House of the National Assembly) to Tašmajdan.
 During this period, the route of the Bulevar was a famed Tsarigrad Road (Constantinople Road), officially bearing that name to 1849.
 There were stations (menzulana) along the road, where the horses could be replaced, and which also served as the post offices.
 On Belgrade section there were stations in Mali Mokri Lug (Meyhane of Nadži-Ašik-Mihailo), Boleč and Grocka.
 The fourth was near Smederevo.